Pros and cons of the monarchy

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-The “first and most obvious challenge” for King Charles will be to “maintain popular support”, said Robert Hazell, professor of government and the constitution at University College London.
-“Modern monarchy no longer depends on divine grace, but the consent of the people,” he wrote in a guest paper for the Institute for Government last December.
-He warned that if public support “does start to dwindle”, the government might come under pressure to reduce funding for the royals, as has happened in Spain.
+"Modern monarchy no longer depends on divine grace, but the consent of the people," said Robert Hazell, professor of government and the constitution at University College London, in a 2022 paper for the Institute for Government.
+He warned that if public support continues to decline, the government might come under pressure to reduce funding for the royals, as has happened in Spain.

 The monarchy is supported financially by UK taxpayers via the Sovereign Grant, which covers central staffing costs and expenses for the monarch's official households, maintenance of the royal palaces in England, and travel and royal engagements and visits.

-The Queen was a source of British “soft power” and diplomatic influence throughout her 70-year reign, making countless state visits and foreign tours that brought benefits for national security, influence and trade.
+Like his mother before him, the King is a source of British "soft power" and diplomatic influence, holding state visits and foreign tours that bring benefits for national security, influence and trade.

 A 2017 report by consultancy agency Brand Finance said that the monarchy generated an estimated £150m worth of trade for the UK each year.
 And combined with contributions including surplus revenues from the Crown Estate, which go to the Treasury, and money from tourism, the total estimated gain for the UK economy was almost £1.8bn.